torvalds/linux/Documentation/hid/hid-alps.rst

 Value Byte is writing data when you send the write commands.

-When you read RAM, there is no meaning.
+When you read RAM, there is yes meaning.

 DataByte(GET_REPORT)